barkeshli-pcc/lab-00-writeup/README.md

 =================================================

+# Project Organization:

+Once you have cloned the project and you open VSCode, this is what you will see:

 <img src="lab0_images/01-vscode_after_cloning.png" alt="vscode_after_cloning" width="800"/>
 </br>

+## File system:

+On the left panel (Explorer, ) you will find the three most important folders in this directory:

+`_tests`: which holds your google test files.
+The grader will run these files to obtain your score.
+You will ignore `testA.cpp` for the most part.
+The bulk of your work will be done in `testB.cpp`.

+`includes`: contains a folder for each of the libraries / classes your project depends on.
+In this starter code, you only have a `stub` folder that contains `stub.h` and `stub.cpp`.
+These files are `#include`d in `testB.cpp`

+`build`: is where you go to build and run your project.
+This is where all your compiled and executable files will end up.

 <img src="lab0_images/02-vscode_file_structure.png" alt="vscode_after_cloning" width="200"/>
 </br>

+## A look at the test files:

 <img src="lab0_images/03-basic_test_testB_generic.png" alt="vscode_after_cloning" width="800"/>
 </br>
 <img src="lab0_images/04-cmakelists.png" alt="vscode_after_cloning" width="800"/>